background 0background 1background 2background 3

 Expanded Campus Impact

-Students, faculty, and staff will be invited to submit proposals for small grants ($2,000 maximum) for educational initiatives that will expand the impact of our free speech and constructive dialogue efforts and allow for a more inclusive approach to these campus educational efforts.
-An application process will be announced soon.
+Students, faculty, and staff will be invited to submit proposals for small grants for educational initiatives that will expand the impact of our free speech and constructive dialogue efforts and allow for a more inclusive approach to these campus educational efforts.
+At least $10,000 will be made available for these ideas, and a Call for Proposals was released in November 2024 and will continue until all funds are expended—the application is available here.

 Tie-ins with Other Planned Campus Events